 In compliance with the provisions in Articles 27.i) of the Company's Bylaws and 5.1.(x) of the Board of Directors Regulations, the Board of Directors is the body responsible for defining the structure of the Corporate Group.
 The Board of Directors is also the body in charge of designing and reviewing the organizational structure of the Group.

-This organizational structure contains the mechanisms in charge of defining the internal control structure of the same, being the Operations and Finance Departments of the Group responsible for implementing the internal control systems over the key processes, both operational and financial reporting.
+This organizational structure contains the mechanisms in charge of defining the internal control structure therefore, with the Group Operations and Finance Departments responsible for implementing the internal control systems over the key processes, both operational and financial reporting.